Should I Buy a Used Generator?

 On the flipside, you might overpay for a used generator that produces more wattage than necessary.
 For the same price, you might be able to get a new generator at the lower wattage range you need.

 Remember, a generator shouldn't be an impulse purchase or one you make without first doing research.
-Getting the right-sized generator, with the right fuel source, and the right features is crucial for making it accomplish what you need
+Getting the right-sized generator,

 .Lights On